Applying to the Ph.D. Program

-The department follows the university requirements for admission to the Ph.D. in Public Communication and Technology program.
+The department follows the university requirements for admission to the Ph.D. in Media Communication (MDCM) program.
 Applicants are required to hold at least a 3.0 GPA for their previous undergraduate/master’s degree work.
 Applicants who do not meet this requirement should write an explanation where requested on the application.

 Visit our online application to apply.
-Be sure to select our official program name, Public Communication and Technology (Ph.D.) from the list of degrees available at CSU.
+Be sure to select our official program name, Ph.D.
+Media Communication (MDCM) from the list of degrees available at CSU.